Guide to Federal Student Loan Repayment

 The day after you miss your first payment your loan becomes delinquent.
 You will remain delinquent until you become current on your payments.
 If you are delinquent for 90 days or more, this will be reported to the major credit bureaus, resulting in a negative credit rating.

 If you continue to fail to make monthly payments for 270 days your loan will become defaulted.
 Once in default, your ability to receive additional federal student aid (including grants) will be terminated until your loan is out of default.
 Defaulted borrowers lose eligibility for deferment, forbearance, and repayment plans.
 Defaulted borrowers may have their taxes withheld or their wages partially garnished until the default is resolved.
 Defaults will also have a negative impact on one's credit rating.

-If you believe you are at risk for delinquency or default due to financial hardship, you should contact TCC, your loan servicer, or Student Outreach Solutions.
+If you believe you are at risk for delinquency or default due to financial hardship, you should contact TCC, your loan servicer, or USA Funds Borrower Connect.
 You have more options before you have missed a payment than after you miss one.